seperman/deepdiff/docs/stats.rst

 progress_logger: log function, default = logger.info
     What logging function to use specifically for progress reporting.
 This function is only used when progress logging is enabled by setting log_frequency_in_sec to anything above zero.
-The function that is passed needs to be thread safe.
+The function that is passed as the progress_logger needs to be thread safe.

-For example you can pass progress_logger=logger.warning or any other logging function that you desire.
+For example you can pass progress_logger=logger.warning to the example above and everything is logged as warning level:

+    >>> DeepDiff(t1, t2, log_frequency_in_sec=1, progress_logger=logger.warning)
+    WARNING:deepdiff.diff:DeepDiff 1 seconds in progress.
+Pass #1634, Diff #8005
+    WARNING:deepdiff.diff:DeepDiff 2 seconds in progress.
+Pass #3319, Diff #16148
+    WARNING:deepdiff.diff:stats {'PASSES COUNT': 3960, 'DIFF COUNT': 19469, 'DISTANCE CACHE HIT COUNT': 11847, 'MAX PASS LIMIT REACHED': False, 'MAX DIFF LIMIT REACHED': False, 'DURATION SEC': 2}

 .. _get_stats_label: